constrict0r/amanita/README.rst

 -d, --direnv          Install and configure  `direnv <https://direnv.net>`_ console enviroment switcher.
 -v, --venv            Create and configure a virtual enviroment inside the project.
 -e, --venv-path TEXT  Create and configure a virtual enviroment on the given path.
+--venv-only           Only create a virtual enviroment on PATH.
 -h, --help            Show help and exit.

 Compatibility